-King Charles III keeps eye on prize after tour starts late
+King Charles III makes world debut as tour starts in Germany

 His visit to Germany will showcase these roles while also giving him an opportunity to highlight the causes he holds dear, like sustainability and the environment.

-But there will also be a full dose of the pomp and circumstance that screams royal visit, starting with a ceremonial welcome at the Brandenburg Gate, the neoclassical landmark in the center of Berlin that has provided the backdrop to so much of German history.
-White tie and tiaras are expected to be on display during a state dinner at Schloss Bellevue, the German president’s official residence.
+But there will also be a full dose of the pomp and circumstance that screams royal visit, starting with the ceremonial welcome at the Brandenburg Gate and a white tie dinner at Schloss Bellevue, the German president’s official residence, on Wednesday evening.

-There will be plenty, therefore, to attract the crowds in Germany and demonstrate to people back home that Charles has eased into the role of monarch and chief diplomat.

-“In some ways, Charles does not have to do very much for people to follow him because there’s the mystique of the institution,’’ Chernock said.
-“I think people are fascinated by his family and all of the drama surrounding it.
-So he could stand perfectly still and not utter a word and he would still draw crowds.”